What are the primary dimensions of Echo?

 How long is the Echo Program?

-Echo is a two year graduate service program beginning in mid-June and concluding with a capstone course and graduation occurring 24 months later at the end of June.
+Echo is a two-year graduate service program beginning in mid-June and concluding with a capstone course and graduation occurring approximately 24 months later at the end of June.

 What are the academic prerequisites and GPA to be accepted into the program?

-The Notre Dame Graduate School and the Echo program require applicants to have earned a bachelor’s degree from an accredited institution of higher education by June 1, with a minimum of 6 credit hours in theology or religious studies.
+The Notre Dame Graduate School and the Echo program require applicants to have earned a bachelor’s degree from an accredited institution of higher education by the start date of the summer (typically the beginning of June), with a minimum of 6 credit hours in theology.

-Can I still apply to Echo if I do not have the prerequisite 6 credit hours in theology or religious studies?
+Can I still apply to Echo if I do not have the prerequisite 6 credit hours in theology?

 What does a strong Echo candidate look like?